 Very detailed info on what records to ask for and the procedure to use.

-Compensation – (DIC) a brief overview of survivor benefits
+Dependents Indemnity Compensation – (DIC) a brief overview of survivor benefits and claim requirements.

 A direct link to the regulations used by the VA for the determination of Atomic Veteran claims.
 No need to search for them, just click.